José María Linares: Family and education

 José María Linares was born in Ticala, Potosí Department, in his family's hacienda.
 Belonging to the noble and wealthy family of the Counts of Casa Real and Lords of Rodrigo in Navarre, Linares was related to the Spanish nobility.
 He was educated at the Royal and Pontifical University of San Francisco Xavier, in the city of Sucre.

 Political baptism

 Linares was seventeen years old when, on the night of 13 July 1825, a revolutionary movement erupted in the city of Potosí in support of Antonio José de Sucre and Francisco O'Connor, who were approaching the city as part of the Upper Peruvian campaign of the Bolivian War of Independence.
 Leaving his home, Linares joined the Patriot cause, which eventually succeeded in overthrowing the Spanish Royalists in Upper Peru.
 This moment served as Linares' first political involvement; after the revolution, he continued to support liberal movements, governments, and ideologies.

-Physical appearance

-Regarding his appearance, Carlos Walker Martinez describes Linares as possessing an imposing stature and a somewhat slender build.
-His nose, aquiline and well-defined, added to the distinguished impression; his forehead, broad and unmarked, was believed by Walker to have hinted at a lack of necessity to conceal his thoughts.
-His open mouth, consistently adorned with a smile, contributed to an inviting demeanor.
-His complexion bore a slightly dark hue due to his Andalusian heritage, and his eyes were deep and black.
-Linares is also noted by Walker as having had wide eyes when giving a speech, exhibiting an extraordinary brilliance that captivated onlookers.